risevest/octonet/docs/Authentication.md

 ### peek<T = any>(token: string): AsyncNullable<T>

 The _peak_ function retrieves the session object from Redis which the token points to.
+However, it doesn't change the validity of the token.

 #### Parameters